 Stokes Purple sweet potatoes were first grown in Stokes County, North Carolina.
 They have purple-tinted skin and deep purple flesh that intensifies when cooked.
 These sweet potatoes have a moist and starchy texture with a mild sweetness and subtle floral notes.

-Initially grown in Okinawa, these purple tubers earned the name Okinawan sweet potatoes or beni imo.
-They eventually made their way to Hawaii, where they became known as Hawaiian sweet potatoes or ʻuala.
-These sweet potatoes have a creamy, beige skin and bluish-purple flesh.
-It tastes mildly sweet with a dry, starchy texture.
+Initially grown in Okinawa, Okinawan sweet potatoes (or beni imo) eventually made their way to Hawaii, where they became known as Hawaiian sweet potatoes (or ʻuala).
+These sweet potatoes have creamy, beige skin and bluish-purple flesh.
+They taste mildly sweet with a dry, starchy texture.

 Ube or purple yam is scientifically known as Dioscorea alata.
 It is a root vegetable native to Southeast Asia, particulary popular in Filipino cuisine.
 It comes in various sizes and shapes, typically with rounded ends and a twisted or gnarled appearance.
 Its skin is dark, rough, and bark-like with small rootlets.